Arienne Dwyer: Career

 Her research is notable in arguing for the areal significance of Chinese Inner Asia as a Sprachbund, a region of language convergence.
 Her research also looks at issues of language documentation, Open Access and language ideology.
 In 2014, her work led to her being named a Fellow of the John Simon Guggenheim Memorial Foundation.

-Dwyer received NSF funding for and directed Institute on Collaborative Language Research (CoLang 2012), inviting Carlos Nash to be co-director.
-CoLang is an international training workshop in in situ language documentation supported by the National Science Foundation, convening in even years.
+Dwyer received National Science Foundation (NSF) funding for and directed Institute on Collaborative Language Research (CoLang 2012), inviting Carlos Nash to be co-director.
+CoLang is an international training workshop in in situ language documentation supported by the NSL, convening in even years.

-Since 2010, her collaborative work has focused on sharing analyzed language resources, including a pilot website Interactive Inner Asia, which provided some samples of language materials based on Dwyer's VW-DOBES project, and the Uyghur 2.0 website, which includes the Uyghur Light Verbs project (on the diachrony of modern Uyghur complex predicates), and the Analyzing Turki Manuscripts Online (ATMO) project (creating digital editions of late eastern Chaghatay/early modern Uyghur language texts, with a focus on cultural and linguistic analysis of medical manuscripts, and social network analysis).
+Since 2010, her collaborative work has focused on sharing analyzed language resources, including a pilot website Interactive Inner Asia, which provided some samples of language materials based on Dwyer's VW-DOBES project, and the Uyghur 2.0 website, which includes the Uyghur Light Verbs project (on the diachrony of modern Uyghur complex predicates), and the Analyzing Turki Manuscripts Online (ATMO) project (creating digital editions of late eastern Chaghatay/early modern Uyghur language texts, with a focus on cultural and linguistic analysis of medical manuscripts and social network analysis).